-Matcha love on a Sunday.
 I’ve got alllll the love for recipes like this.
 Easy as can be, energizing, and all around feel good kind of stuff.
 If you haven’t tried a matcha smoothie yet, OMG , crawl out from the rock you’re under and make one ASAP.
-Matcha is incredibly high in antioxidants.
-It has more caffeine than your standard green tea bag, but not enough much to have negative effects.

 I’m new to matcha, but already loving it.
 Its a little bit bitter, there’s no denying that, but there’s something about it that I just keep coming back for.
-I don’t drink it plain very often but I love adding it to things.
+I don’t drink it plain very often but I love adding it to things like these pistachio matcha muffins.
 I’m working my way up to a mug full.

 Smoothie bowls are really just a fun switch up.
 They’re all kinds of pretty and have the texture that plain matcha smoothies lack.
 And an excuse to eat flowers.
 Aren’t those Nasturtiums pretty?
 I have some in the garden this year and am somewhat obsessed.

-The ingredients for this one are pretty simple too.
+The ingredients for this matcha smoothie bowl recipe are pretty simple too.
 Behold the cast of characters below.
 Hello spinach, you look familiar.
-Almond milk, pretty mainstream.
-Pineapple, vanilla, and banana – now you’re talking my language.
+Almond milk or coconut milk, pretty mainstream.
+Pineapple, vanilla, and banana (ideally frozen banana) – now you’re talking my language.
 Add a dash of matcha powder and we’re off to the races.

 If you’re on the fence, take this leap with me.
 I’ve done the matcha smoothie thing a few times over at this point, and show no signs of stopping.
 Let’s do this thing together.
 Try it and let me know what you think!